retooth2/xenharmlib/doc/quickstart.rst

 to generate a scale consisting of only the naturals in a base interval.
 (In UpDownNotation this is simply the C-Major Scale).
-Together with the :meth:`~xenharmlib.core.note_scale.PeriodicNoteScale.rotation` method you can then generate the gregorian modes:
+Together with the :meth:`~xenharmlib.core.note_scale.PeriodicNoteScale.rotation` method you can then generate the Gregorian Modes:

 .. testcode::